odan/odan.github.io/_posts/2023-11-16-clock-psr20-datetime.md

 ## Use Dependency Injection

-Now, you can use dependency injection to inject the ClockInterface into classes that need to access the current time.
+You can now use dependency injection to provide a `ClockInterface` implementation to objects requiring access to the current time.

 **Example**